-He is interested in the research that reveals linguistic differences in political and media discourse between/amongst different languages.
-He explored linguistic options for negotiation in Japanese using Appraisal Framework drawing on Systemic Functional Linguistics for his doctoral thesis.
+He is interested in exploring linguistic differences in political and media discourse between different languages.
+He explores linguistic options for negotiation in Japanese drawing on the Appraisal Framework (Systemic Functional Linguistics) for his doctoral thesis.

-Currently, he analyses how Japanese speakers use reported speech to enhance their own argument and suppress an opposing point of view.
-This study can also reveal differences in linguistic resources (lexico-grammatical resources) of Japanese and English.
+He has analysed how Japanese speakers use reported speech to enhance their own argument and suppress an opposing point of view.
+This study reveals differences in linguistic resources (lexico-grammatical resources) between Japanese and English languages.

-He has also analysed the discourse of a Japanese politician, who has been called "Japanese Donald Trump" in Japan Times.
-He examined how the speaker deploys evaluative languages to demonstrate his power against the other politicians.
+Previously, he has analysed the discourse of a Japanese politician who was called "Japanese Donald Trump" by the Japan Times (media organisation).
+He examined how the speaker deploys evaluative languages to demonstrate his power against other politicians.

 Shibata, M. (2017).
 Hashimoto Toru no Tooron ni okeru negoshieeshon: Naze kare wa “Hitler” “Donald Trump” nado to yobareru no ka, Kotoba to Moji (7), 25-35

 Shibata, M. (2018) Why is Toru Hashimoto called “a Japanese version of Trump” or “Hitler”? : Linguistic examination of the Hashimoto’s attack on his opponents, Japanese Journal of Political Science 19 (1), 23-40.

 Shibata, M. (2020) “Why do politicians cite others in political debates?: A Functional analysis of reported speech in a Japanese political debate”.
 Journal of Language and politics 19 (4), 604-623): https://doi.org/10.1075/jlp.19061.shi